NEW all-over printed products

 The easiest way to ensure high-quality all-over sublimated prints is to use high-resolution artwork files.
 Every product has unique DPI and size dimensions that can be found on our all-over products chart.

-2. Expand your artwork across the entire bounding box
+2. Expand your artwork beyond the bleed area

 Expand artwork beyond the bleed